 I have been deploying Storage Area Network for almost 10 years in my 16 years Information Technology career.
 I have deployed various traditional, software defined and converged SANs manufactured by global vendor like IBM, EMC, NetApp, HP, Dell, etc. I was tasked with deployment of Dell Compellent in my previous role for several clients.
 I was excited for the opportunities and paused after reading the documentation presented to me.
 I could not co-relate implementation of a SAN and expected outcome desired by clients.
 When over hyped sales pitch is sold to businesses with high promises then there will always be hidden risks that comes with this sales pitch.
-Lesson number one is never trust someone blindly even though they have a very decent track record, re-sellers are often after a quick sale and get out.
+Lesson number one is never trust someone blindly although they have a very decent track record, re-sellers are often after a quick sale and get out.
 Lesson number two make sure you know who to trust as your partner in the transition to have a new SAN.
 Decide what to procure based on your business case, ROI, workload analysis, capacity planning and outcome of requirement analysis.
-Consider current technology trend, where you are at now, a technology road map and where you want to be in future.
+Consider current technology trend, where you are at now, a technology road map and where you want to be in future e.g. AWS or Azure.
+Capital investment can be one off exercise these days before you pull the plug off on the on-premises infrastructure and fork-lift to Azure or Amazon.
 Consider aligning technology stream with the business you do.
 I have written this article to share my own experience and disclose everything I learnt through my engagement on Dell Compellent deployment projects so that you can make a call by yourself.
 I will elaborate each feature of Dell Compellent and what exactly this feature does when you deploy a Compellent.
 FYI I have no beef with Dell.
 Let’s start now…

 Target Market: Small Business